What is Employment or Workplace Harassment?

 - A coworker, if a supervisor, a Human Resources representative, or any other individual higher up in the chain of command is aware of the harassment and fails to take steps to stop the harassment

-- A client, customer, or vendor, who spends time at your workplace
+- A client, customer, or vendor, who spends time at the workplace

 Harassment under the law covers comments and conduct that are far more severe and significant than simple teasing, off-hand comments, or isolated incidents that are not in and of themselves severe enough to pass muster.

-To prove your employer is liable for employment or workplace harassment, you must generally establish a “hostile work environment” exists in the workplace.
-To do so, you must establish each of the following:
+To prove an employer is liable for employment or workplace harassment, an individual must generally establish a “hostile work environment” exists in the workplace.
+To do so, the individual must establish each of the following:

-- You are a member of a protected class (such as race, gender, religion, etc.)
+- He or she is a member of a protected class (such as race, gender, religion, etc.)

 - Harassing comments or conduct were unwelcome

-- Harassing comments or conduct was “severe or pervasive” enough to create a hostile or abusive work environment
+- Harassing comments or conduct were “severe or pervasive” enough to create a hostile or abusive work environment

 - There is a basis for employer liability

 If a harassed employee cannot satisfy all of these prongs, then they cannot establish harassment.
-For this reasons, proving employment or workplace harassment can be far more difficult that it sounds.
+For this reason, employment or workplace harassment cases can be complex.